Konami: History

+1991 was also the year when Konami introduced a new approach to combat piracy in Teenage Mutant Ninja Turtles III: The Manhattan Project, released for the Nintendo Entertainment System (NES) in 1991.
+If the game detected that it was an unauthorized copy, it subtly altered gameplay mechanics.
+The player’s attack damage was reduced, while enemy attacks became significantly stronger.
+Additionally, the game's final boss, Shredder, was made invincible, rendering the game impossible to complete.
+This anti-piracy measure served as a deterrent to unauthorized copies by making the game frustratingly difficult for those using pirated versions.

 After the launch of the Sega Saturn and PlayStation in 1994, Konami became a business divisional organization with the formation of various Konami Computer Entertainment (KCE) subsidiaries, starting with KCE Tokyo and KCE Osaka (later known as KCE Studios) in April 1995, followed by KCE Japan (later known as Kojima Productions) in April 1996.
 Each KCE subsidiary created different intellectual properties such as KCE Tokyo's Silent Hill series and KCE Japan's Metal Gear Solid series (a revival of the Metal Gear series on MSX).
 In 1997, Konami started producing rhythm games for arcades under the Bemani brand and branched off into the collectible card game business with the launch of the Yu-Gi-Oh!
 Trading Card Game.
+Konami was not only known for its card games, it also imported into the Pachinko business.
+Pachinko played a huge role in Konami's success as it started to popularize new never before seen characters.

 In July 2000, the company's legal English name was changed to Konami Corporation, but the Japanese legal name remained the same.
 As the company transitioned into developing video games for the sixth-generation consoles, they branched out into the health and fitness business acquiring People Co., Ltd and Daiei Olympic Sports Club, Inc. which became Konami subsidiaries.
 In August 2001, the company invested in another video game publisher, Hudson Soft, which became a consolidated subsidiary after Konami accepted new third-party shares issued by them.
+In January 2003, Avranches Automatique began handling sales of Konami's arcade games in Europe outside the U.K. and Ireland.
+On February 7, 2003, Betson Enterprises took over distribution and service for Konami's arcade games in the U.S. Some time later, PMT Sales started handling Konami arcade game sales in the U.K. and Ireland.
 In March 2006, Konami merged all their video game development divisions into a new subsidiary known as Konami Digital Entertainment Co.
 (KDE), as the parent company became a pure holding company.
 Their headquarters were relocated to Minato, Tokyo, in 2007.
+On January 20, 2009, Electrocoin became the exclusive distributor and after-sale agent of Konami's arcade games in Europe, Russia, the Middle East, and Africa.